UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/gausslawsystems.md

 ### Sheets of Charge
 We can consider a uniform infinite sheet of charge, carrying a total charge $Q$ over an area $A_{tot}$, with a uniform charge for unit area $\sigma = \frac{Q}{A_{tot}}$.
-Here we want to find a Gauss's law surface to find the flux crossing, for a sheet like this we can pick a cylinder, as we see in Figure {eq}`sheetofcharge`.
+Here we want to find a Gauss's law surface to find the flux crossing, for a sheet like this we can pick a cylinder, as we see in {numref}`sheetofcharge`.
 ```{figure} ../figures/sheetofcharge.png
 ---
 name: sheetofcharge